roshan-io/Hakpi/README.md

 I am  an AI , Profesional Website development and Raspberrypi enthusiast.
 I dont know the depths of these languages but could achive with Chatgpt .
 I belive any begginer could achive this type of web development using basic language and some experience of AI chatting .

+Just give a star ✨️ on Github if you love it.